Hermosa Beach, California, and Austin, Texas

 No commercial releases on Sonobeat Records

-From 1969 until the band breaks up in 1972, Wildfire makes Austin its home during the University of Texas' fall and spring semesters, returning to Southern California during the summers.
+From 1969 until the band breaks up in 1972, Wildfire makes Austin its home during The University of Texas' fall and spring semesters, returning to Southern California during the summers.
 After laying down partial tracks at the Beach Boys' California recording studios in summer '70 – Wildfire guitarist Randy Love is Beach Boys' Mike Love's cousin – the trio returns to Austin and eventually ends up at Sonobeat's Western Hills Drive studio in northwest Austin toward the end of the year.
 There they cut a demo of original material.
 Sonobeat co-founder Bill Josey Sr. produces and engineers Wildfire's eight-song album demo in what is likely the first of Sonobeat's "work for hire" sessions – those in which Sonobeat simply provides studio facilities and engineering services in exchange for hourly fees.
 Since Wildfire pays for the sessions, it owns its master tapes and, with Bill's assistance, self-releases the resulting album entitled Smokin'.
 The album, following the style of Sonobeat's classic demo LPs, is released in a plain white jacket bearing hand numbered stickers.
 The album's initial pressing (band members recollect variously from 100 to 1,000 copies) rapidly sells out, and today an ultrarare copy of one of those original vinyl pressings is a "must have" for devoted hard rock garage band collectors.
 A bootleg of the album circulates in the '90s, made from a cassette tape copy of the original masters.
 Sadly, the master tapes – except for one track, Down to Earth – have been lost for decades, and there isn't a backup copy in the Sonobeat archives.
 But, happily, in 2006, the band releases a CD of the album, followed by a limited vinyl edition, both re-mastered from an open reel copy of the master tape that Barbara Light Lacy, the band's long-time friend and present producer, has held onto for more than 35 years.
-And, by the way, Barbara is co-author of 19th and University: A Tale of 1968 Austin and its sequel Rebel Yell that're on our bookshelf.
+And, by the way, Barbara is co-author of the Austintatious quartet of music-based historical novels set, of course, in Austin, Texas, beginning with 19th and University: A Tale of 1968 Austin, that grace our bookshelf.